 Ready in 45 minutes

-Chardonnay, Pinot Noir, and Riesling are my top picks for Pork Chops.
+Pinot Noir, Chardonnay, and Riesling are my top picks for Pork Chops.
 Chardonnay suits simple chops or chops in a butter or cream sauce, dry riesling complements sweet additions like honey mustard or apples, and pinot noir is a safe bet for pork dishes in general.
-The Waterbrook Reserve Chardonnay with a 5 out of 5 star rating seems like a good match.
-It costs about 20 dollars per bottle.
+The Premonition Cellars Pinot Noir with a 5 out of 5 star rating seems like a good match.
+It costs about 40 dollars per bottle.

 » Get this wine on Amazon.com